jeremiah-k/fetchtastic/README.md

 # Fetchtastic Termux Setup

 Fetchtastic is a tool to download the latest Meshtastic Android app and Firmware releases to your phone via Termux.
 It also provides optional notifications via an NTFY server.
-This guide will help you set up and run Fetchtastic on your device.

 ## Prerequisites